An appointment platform to schedule COVID-19 tests and vaccines through the US pharmacy community

 Allowed pharmacies to manage appointments, check patients’ information, record procedures, and send reports to state health departments.

-As the principal designer on the project, I worked closely with the product team to design the essential features.
+I worked closely with the product team to design the essential features.
 The product team already have ideas to address some of the features.
-So I used meetings to understand the elements in the system we wanted to get involved.
+So I used meetings to understand the elements in the system we wanted to intervene.

 Conversations helped to discover other actors that were involved in the project.
 The Immunization Information system, PrepMod, VaccineFinder, Commercial insurances.
 This map needed modifications after the public launch.
 We didn’t considered States nor dependants in the first iteration.